Table of Contents

 • 5.
 Tunic or Long, Modest Tops

-When it comes to dressing for Morocco, the conservative culture and predominance of Islam means modesty is the name of the game for both men and women.
-Tunic tops are ideal for women because they provide sufficient coverage and are comfortable in the heat if made from a lightweight fabric, like this one.
+When it comes to dressing for Morocco, the conservative culture and predominance of Islam mean modesty is the name of the game for both men and women.
+Tunic tops are ideal for women because they provide sufficient coverage and are comfortable in the heat if made from a lightweight fabric like this one.
 Long, modest tops will go a long way in Morocco as far as helping you to blend in properly and respect the culture.

 Tunic or Long, Modest Tops